LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 In this case, the DLL has to do most of the job as it is orchestrating the whole learning process.
 Here, the Webots controller behaves like a slave while the DLL calls its functions to accomplish given tasks.

 The controller starts with the initialisation of different variables and declares a bunch of functions whose adress will be transmitted as callbacks to the DLL for later use during the learning process.
 While running, the DLL will store **tuples** containing information about the state of the robot.
 They are stored in the memory that will be then used to train the Network.
-There are actually 2 Networks:
+Two elements need to be learned in tandem:
-- a Network evaluating the **Policy**
+- the **Policy**
-- a Network evaluating the **Value Function**
+- the **Value Function**

-The **Value Function** is actually used to train the **Policy** as it is first updated.
+The **Value Function** is updated first and is actually used to train the **Policy**.
 More detailed explanations are available on [page 41:4 of the paper](http://www.cs.ubc.ca/%7Evan/papers/2017-TOG-deepLoco/2017-TOG-deepLoco.pdf).

 <a name="SourceOptimizer"></a>
 #### Optimizer's Source Files